It’s important to know when do old £20 notes expire as the Bank of England’s withdrawal date falls this year.

 The Bank of England have to give up to six month’s notice to when an old bank will cease as tender.
 This enables an adequate amount of time for the public to spend their old note before it expires.

-However, if you are unable to meet this deadline there is still a way you can trade in your old paper £20.
+If you are unable to meet this deadline then there is still a way you can trade in your old paper £20.